 From the West?
-Get Arizona Resident Tuition Pricing for the M Arch!
+Get Arizona Resident Tuition Pricing for the M.Arch!

 Students applying to the program must meet University of Arizona Graduate College admissions standards.

-- A cumulative grade point average (GPA) of 3.0 in the last 90 graded quarter credit hours or last 60 graded semester credit hours is required.
+- A cumulative grade point average (GPA) of 3.0 or a GPA of 3.0 in the last 90 graded quarter credit hours or last 60 graded semester credit hours is required.

 All applicants must upload the following documents using PDF format:

-Supplemental materials (optional): Upload supplemental materials in PDF format, which may include various forms of creative work including drawings or paintings, graphic design, creative writing, woodwork, designs of outdoor/indoor spaces, photography, sculpture, etc.
+Portfolio: Please follow the instructions in GradApp for uploading your portfolio, which may include various forms of creative work including drawings or paintings, graphic design, creative writing, woodwork, designs of outdoor/indoor spaces, photography, sculpture, etc.

 The admissions committee is comprised of four faculty, one staff member and one student.
 When we review applications and portfolios specifically, we are looking for the capacity and promise of an applicant to become an architect, generally technical, aesthetic, creative and social impact potential.
 In conceiving and developing your portfolio we encourage you to:

-- concisely frame your understanding/interpretation of architecture
+- Concisely frame your understanding/interpretation of architecture

-- present your motivation for studying architecture
+- Present your motivation for studying architecture

-- present your relevant qualities, skills and experience
+- Present your relevant qualities, skills and experience

 Things you may want to illustrate in your portfolio could include 1) creative and/or utilitarian personal projects: crafts, furniture, home additions, creative/technical writing, pastries or drawings/illustrations, etc., and 2) academic or professional projects that exhibit technical, aesthetic or social experiences.
 Technical drawings are a plus; preferably drawn with a sensitive hand/eye rather than dry quantitative color-coded line weights (showing architectural potential beyond engineering experience).

-In essence we recommend being straightforward about who you are and why you want to become an architect, and to present any visuals that help depict your relevant experiences and qualifications.
+In essence, we recommend being straightforward about who you are and why you want to become an architect, and to present any visuals that help depict your relevant experiences and qualifications.
 It is very helpful if you can express why you want to study at the University of Arizona and in the Sonoran Desert.

 CAPLA’s facilities include dedicated studio space, world-class materials and model-building laboratories and unique spaces inside and outside—including the award-winning Underwood Family Sonoran Landscape Laboratory.
-This oasis is a place for students to showcase their work or just hang out.Tour the College »
+This oasis is a place for students to showcase their work or just hang out.
+Join us in person or virtually.